Peru:

 Bible, camera, hat in backpack, and carry that on plane with you, in case luggage is lost.

-Test all new equipment, like tennis shoes, a few weeks before leaving.
+Test all new equipment, like tennis shoes, a few weeks before travellilng.

 Mark all of your teams suitcases with the same bright color using yarn, ribbon etc….

-so your team can easily ID them at airports.
+so everyone on your team can easily ID them at airports.